2crazyflowers/Train-Scheduler/README.md

 Firebase - to store train name, train frequency and train start time Moment.js - This pulls the data from Firebase and manipulates the data to give next train arrival time and minutes away

-??Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 Author
-Sara Bracewell - bulk of work - 2crazyflowers/github. email: bracewell.sara@gmail.com
+Sara Bracewell - 2crazyflowers/github. email: bracewell.sara@gmail.com
-See also the list of contributors who participated in this project.

-License
-??This project is licensed under the MIT License - see the LICENSE.md file for details

 Acknowledgments/Contributors
-Thanks to Amin Kedir for assistance with ?? the getting the setting up the object so it updates correctly.
+Thanks to Amin Kedir for assistance getting the setting up the object so it updated upon page refresh.

 # Train-Scheduler Assigment